AndrasKovacs/cctt/README.md

 #### Stability annotations

-We don't want to always recompute neutral values on every forcing.
-Instead, we add small annotations to neutral values.
-These annotations can be cheaply forced, and they tell us if the neutral value would change under the current forcing.
-If it wouldn't, we just delay the forcing.
+In open evaluation forcing can be arbitrarily expensive on neutral values.
+That looks concerning on the face of it, so in a previous version of `cctt` I used a mechanism for skipping forcing.
+I put *stability annotations* on every neutral, which was a set of free interval variables occurring in the neutral in computationally relevant positions.
+When forcing a neutral, we would first do a quick check, to see if the action of a substitution/cofibration is an injective renaming on the free variables.
+If so, then the forcing doesn't have action on the neutral.
 This is inspired by the paper "Normalization for Cubical Type Theory", where each neutral is annotated by the cofibration which is true when the neutral can be further computed.
-A false annotation signifies a neutral which can not be further computed under any cofibration or interval substitution.

-In my implementation, annotations are *not precise*, they are not cofibrations but simple sets (bitmasks) of interval variables which occur in relevant positions in a neutral.
-When forcing, I check whether relevant interval vars are mapped to distinct vars by forcing.
-If so, then forcing has no action on the neutral.
-This is a sound approximation of the precise stability predicate.
+In my implementation, the annotation was not precise, it was just an approximation, but much smaller and faster to compute.

+However, I got rid of these annotations.
+The reason is that in closed evaluation, forcing doesn't have arbitrary cost, instead, we can always determine in constant time if there's non-trivial action.
+Since heavy computations usually happen in closed evaluation, it makes sense to optimize for that case.
+Also, even in open evaluation, forcing efficiency should degrade gracefully; the "more open" some computation is, the more expensive forcing can be.
+In addition, the "more open" a computation is, the more likely that it gets stuck on free variables, which works as counterbalance.

 #### Closures vs. transparent binders